kbase/narrative/docs/design/job_architecture.md

 );
 ```

 The front end response handling is done through the Runtime bus.
-The bus provides both an `on` and a `listen` function, examples will show how to use both.
+The bus provides both an `on` and a `listen` function; examples will show how to use both.
 Generally, the `listen` function is more specific and binds the listener to a specific bus channel.
 These channels can invoke the jobId, or the cellId, to make sure that only information about specific jobs is listened for.

 The `listen` function takes an object with three attributes as input - a channel (either the cellId or jobId), a key (with the type of message to listen for), and a handle, which is a function to process the message.
 This is probably the easiest way to handle messages.
 Usage would look like this: